Must-Have Website Design Basics

 Taking the discussion forward from white space, we must tell you about another vital web design element: images.
 If the website has sufficient white space, you can arrange images to break up the content, making the article visually appealing.

-Not to mention that images are a fantastic way to communicate the relevance of the content, thereby giving it the edge over other pages with a similar target audience.
+Not to mention that images are a fantastic way to communicate the relevance of the content, thereby giving it the edge over other pages since most users prefer visual engagement.
 You must use a suitable image that will add value to the article while visible on numerous screen sizes.
 Take time to optimise image sizes and

 Now, let’s look at two types of images and their impact on web design — header images and sliders.